-The Bedingfield chapel was built onto the south side of the chancel around the year 1500 to fulfill the wishes of Sir Edmund Bedingfield, who died in 1497.
-Sir Edmund served as Marshal of Calais, and in a will dated only 4 days before his death he asked to be buried in a new family chapel.
-His wife Margaret fulfilled his wish, and left money for the chapel in her own will.
+The Bedingfield chapel was built onto the south side of the chancel around the year 1500 to fulfil the wishes of Sir Edmund Bedingfield, who died in 1497.
+Sir Edmund served as Marshal of Calais, and in a will dated only 4 days before his death, he asked to be buried in a new family chapel.
+His wife Margaret fulfilled his wish and left money for the chapel in her own will.

 The second terracotta tomb is that of Sir Edmund, which occupies the arch between the chapel and the chancel.
 Together, the tombs representing the most extensive use of terracotta in an English church.
 They were built over the years 1525-1550.
 The terracotta was originally left with its natural colour, but it was later subject to a limewash applied after the Reformation.

 Within the chancel are several interesting historical features, including a glorious Peter's Pence eagle lectern.
-This brass lectern is 6 feet high, and has a pair of slots to accept the annual 'Peter's Pence' tax.
+This brass lectern is six feet high and has a pair of slots to accept the annual 'Peter's Pence' tax.
 The lectern was built sometime before 1498 under the sponsorship of John Kypping.

 Behind the pulpit is a memorial to Charles Perkin (d.
 1765), who was responsible for much of the historical research behind Blomfield's History of Norfolk.
-The Perpendicular sedila still shows traces of colourful paint.
-There are also some very attractive fragments of 15th century stained glass in the east window.
+The Perpendicular sedilia still shows traces of colourful paint.
+There are also some very attractive fragments of 15th-century stained glass in the east window.

 About Oxborough, St John's Church